Reflections on my time in Lesotho

 Amazingly, I tossed and turned a few times but otherwise slept through the night; and I was not cold at all.
 Thank you, Lord!

-At 10:00 AM, a Mercy Air helicopter was coming to take us to a neighboring village, where we would interview the second young man, Tumelo.
+At 10:00 AM, a Mercy Air helicopter was coming to take us to a neighboring village, where we would talk to another new believer.
 The alternative would have been a three-hour hike each way.

 Mercy Air is a Christian mission that’s very similar to MAF, only with helicopters.
 Currently, they are coming to Lesotho a few times a year for three weeks at a time.
 One helicopter is based in the mountains and complements MAF flights, reaching places where an airstrip is not possible because it’s so remote and rugged.

-We interviewed Tumelo and then he flew back to Matsaile with us in the helicopter—a 10-minute flight.
+We interviewed the local person, and also the helicopter pilot, who then flew us back to Matsaile—a 10-minute flight.
 After spending another night in the village, pilot Luke came and picked us up the next day, and we had the bumpiest MAF ride ever!
 It was exciting, to say the least, but Luke handled it like a pro.

 Sweet Fellowship